salman1hasan/NFTMarketplace/README.md

 592.Add the title and the heading and the subHeading and add the itemName and the website and the description
 593. Royalties and fileSize ={fileSize}.
 Import all the necessary title heading subHeading itemName website and description and the royalites fileSize and the category and the image
-594.Add the div className and the style upload box and add the div as well and this comes from the form section
+594.Add the div className and the style upload box and add the div as well and this comes from the form section 595.Have to make sure that I wrap the div up as much as possible
+596. Create a <p> tag to describe whats under the image
+597. Add a div className ={formStyle} and make sure that Form_box_input works and make sure that there is a label and there is a text area for the name id cols rows and placeholder
+598.Make sure to change the div classNames to formStyle
+599. Add a label html for and choose name and choose collection
+600. Add <p className and choose an exiting collection or create a new one
+601. Div className and add style.upload_box_slider_div and add a categoryArry.map((el,I) and add the div className and `${}` and add the style add the active and add the style.active and add the key{I+1
+Pattern notice, if were creating an input you usually use onChange and you use e this way that youre able to click the button and it changes
+602. Add the onClick{(()=> setActive(I+1), and set Category(el.category)
+603. Add a slider box and add a slider box img
+604. Add the image src={el.image} and the alt and add the width and add the height and add the classname
+605. Add the style upload box slider box img icon and add the <MdOutlineAttachFile /> 606.Add the <p> tag and add crypto Legend as well </p>
+607. Input type=”text” placeholder=”20% onChange={{()=> setRoyalities()}/> and e.target.value
+608. UploadNFT and const [properties,setProperties] and set it to useState()
+609. Add another div className and call it Style.upload_box_btn> and the Button btnName is set to upload and the handleClick={()} and add the classStyle
+610.Create a dropZone and add ({title, heading, subHeading, itemName,website,descroption,royalities,fileSize,category,proerties,
+611. Add useState, useMemo, useCallback, useContext also import useDropzone and from react-dropzone and add the image from next/image
+612. Import the images from ‘../../img’
+613.Add the const [fileUrl, setFile,Url] and the useState(null);
+614.Add the const onDrop = useCallback(asyc(acceptedFile)) and add the setFileUrl()
+615. Add the const {gerRootProps} = useDropzone ( and add the onDrop and add the accept and add the”image/*”  and add the maxSize 5000000, and add the getInputProps
+616. Add the div className={Style.DropZone}> and add the style dropzone and add the getroot props
+616. Add the input {...getinputProps()} />
+617. Add the div className={Style.DropZone_box_input> </div>
+618. Add a title and add the div className={StyleDropZone_box_input_img}
+619. Add the image src ={image} and add the alt upload the width={100} and the height={100}
+620. Assign the className={Style.DropZone_box_input_img}
+621. Add the image and add the src and add the alt and add the width and add the ehight={200} and height={200}
+622. Add the dropzone box input img and add the image src and alt and the width and the height and the objectfit and classname
+623. Add the style dropzone box aside box and preview and the dropzone box aside box  and add the preview one
+624. Add the <p> and add the NFT Name and add about 4 more sections 625.Add description and add the royalties to the style dropzone
+626.Add all the necessary css files
+627. Add all the upload.module.css
+628. Add all the necessary files to the dropzone.module.css 629.Make sure to import the image for upload to showcase the thing
+630. Add all the necessary css file changes dor dropZone.module.css 631.If you want to see the picture you can add a !fileupload and you’ll be able to see the image
+632. Connect Wallet make sure to add a pages connectWallet.js and make sure to add the connectWallet.module.css as well
+633. Make sure to add the react, useState and the useEffect to the pages connectWallet.js and make sure that import react and import image are there as well
+634. Add the style and the image from “../img and the styles/connectwallet.module.css
+635. Add all the index.js and import all the files provider1,2,3,4
+636. In the wallet const [activeBtn, setActive] and add the useState(1)
+637. Const providerArray =[
+	add the provider and add the name meta mask and add all the 4 images
+]
+638. Metamask, walletConnect, Formatic,
+639. Add the {Style.connectWallet} and add the div className connectWallet_box>
+640. Add the <h1> Connect your wallet </h1.
+641. Add the className and add Style.connectWallet_box_para and add the connect with one of our available wallet providers with the <p> tag
+642. Add the div className={Style.connectWallet_box_price}
+643. Add the providerArray.map((el,I) => (
+<div className={Style.connectWallet_box_provider_ item`}> and key={I+1}
+and add onClick={() => setActiveBtn(I+1}
+644.Add the image src ={el.provider} and the alt src and the width and the height and the className for the image
+645. ActiveBTN doesnt work at the moment, but it should be working later on most likely, its probably not working because of other reasons
+646. Add all the css files necessary
+647.Add a contactus to the pages and add the social icons and hioutlinemail 648.Import all the styles/contactus.module.css 649.Import the formstyle and accountpage and the form /form .module.css 650.Import the button as well from components section 651.Add all the necessary components which include contactus and contactus_box and the other contact_us_box 652.Add the h3 tag and add the necessary elements in the contact as well

+653.Add all the icons that are necessary for the contactus.js
+654. Add all the button and the button name that is necessary for the send message and all the css files necessary.